schneems/non-developers-on-rails/source/02-intro-app.md

 While we generated a bunch of code and some configuration, we need to let our database for our app know that it needs to update to the new configuration.
 We can do this by "migrating" the database.
 This is a fancy way of saying applying new configuration.

-> Extra: If you look in your `db/migrate` folder you'll see one file that contains the isntructions for our database.
+> Extra: If you look in your `db/migrate` folder, you'll see one file that contains the instructions for our database.

 To migrate the database run this command: